Previous: Cimmerian Timeline Part 20

 While going downriver on a raft, Karnafaust’s sister-in-law gave birth to a son named Cogard.
 Cogard was the nephew of Karnafaust and heir to the throne.

-996BCE: King Cogard turned 50 and came of age.
-He was coronated, but the Dwarven council did not relinquish governmental control to their designated sovereign.
+996BCE: King Cogard turned fifty and came of age.
+He was coronated, but the Dwarven Council did not relinquish governmental control to their designated sovereign.